-Warner Pacific College seeks to support and promote qualities of academic honesty and personal integrity.
+Warner Pacific College seeks to support and promote qualities of academic honesty and personal integrity in all classes including both face-to-face, hybrid and online formats.
 Serious offenses against the college community include cheating, plagiarism, and all forms of academic dishonesty.
 Any student who knowingly assists another student in dishonest behavior is equally responsible.

-- 1. Academic violations and dishonesty are defined as the deception to others about one's own work or about the work of another.
-Examples of academic violations include, but are not limited to, the following: - 2.
-Submitting another's work as one's own or allowing another to submit one's work as though it were his or her own. - 3.
+Academic violations and dishonesty are defined as the deception to others about one's own work or about the work of another.
+Examples of academic violations include, but are not limited to, the following:

+- 1. Submitting another's work as one's own or allowing another to submit one's work as though it were his or her own. - 2.
+Students participating in online courses, by logging in to the course via their community login account, verify that they are the ones participating in the course. - 3.
 Failure to properly acknowledge authorities quoted, cited, or consulted in the preparation of written work (plagiarism).
 All work submitted by a learner must represent his or her original work.
 Outside sources used as references should reveal the name and source and the extent to which the source is used. - 4.
 The use of a textbook or notes during an examination without permission of the faculty member - 5.
 The receiving or giving of unauthorized help on assignments - 6.
 Submitting for credit a borrowed or purchased paper. - 7.
 Unauthorized multiple submissions of papers. - 8.
 Defacing or unauthorized removal of course materials or equipment from the classrooms, offices, or library - 9.
 Signing the roll for someone who is not present in class. - 10.
 Tampering with experimental data to obtain a "desired" result or creating results for experiments not done - 11.
 Tampering with or destroying the work of others - 12.
 Lying about academic matters - 13.
 Falsifying college records, forms or other documents - 14.
 Unauthorized access of computer systems or files - 15.
 Violating copyright of any form of media

 All incidents of willful dishonesty or plagiarism will be reported in writing to the Associate Vice President for Academic Affairs (AVP).
 Possible actions that may be taken by a faculty member who suspects a student of academic dishonesty (after conversation with the student in order to determine the student's awareness of the problem) are listed below.
-In order to protect both student and faculty involved, the AVP must be present during any action taken beyond the oral reprimand/counseling stage:
+In order to protect both student and faculty involved, the AVP must participate in any action taken beyond the oral reprimand/counseling stage:

-1. An oral reprimand; counseling with the student toward the aim of making the student aware of the gravity of the offense and preventing future occurrences.
-May also include a requirement that the work be repeated or a substitute examination taken.

-- 2. Assignment of a failing grade or a reduction of the grade earned on the specific work in question. - 3.
+- 1. An oral reprimand; counseling with the student toward the aim of making the student aware of the gravity of the offense and preventing future occurrences.
+May also include a requirement that the work be repeated or a substitute examination taken. - 2.
+Assignment of a failing grade or a reduction of the grade earned on the specific work in question. - 3.
 A reduction in the course grade.